IBM Cloud Docs

 Also, the level of precision for word timings and marks is now reduced to three decimal places.
 For more information about the new responses, see Generating word timings.

 Note: Results for enhanced neural and neural voices were different previously.
-These inconsistencies could cause errors for the Watson SDKs.
+These inconsistencies might cause errors for the Watson SDKs.
 The results for all voices are now consistent.

 26 January 2022